Unity-Technologies/com.unity.multiplayer.docs/releases/transport/transport-2-0-0.md

 ### Changes

 - The return code of `NetworkDriver.Bind` and `NetworkDriver.Listen` is now a proper value from the `Error.StatusCode` enum, instead of a seemingly random negative value.
-- If the connection to the Relay server fails (e.g. the DTLS handshake fails), then the connection status returned by `NetworkDriver.GetRelayConnectionStatus` will now be `AllocationInvalid`.
+- If the connection to the Relay server fails (for example, the DTLS handshake fails), then the connection status returned by `NetworkDriver.GetRelayConnectionStatus` will now be `AllocationInvalid`.
 It used to remain `NotEstablished` which would leave no way for a user to determine that the connection had failed.
 - Status codes `NetworkHeaderInvalid` and `NetworkArgumentMismatch` are now marked as obsolete.
 Nothing in the API returns these status codes anymore.

 ### Fixes